 Program Name: Denmark Startup Visa

-Ranking at the Ease at Doing Business Index: 4th
+Ranking at the Ease of Doing Business Index: 4th

 Minimum Investment: Between 137,076 DKK and 319,236 DKK in savings for the entrepreneur’s own expenses, plus the amount needed to execute the business plan.

 - The candidate must present a comprehensive business plan, conduct a presentation, and a pitch deck.
 The presentation and the pitch must show that the candidate will have an active role in the business.

 - The candidate must be proficient in English.

 - The candidate`s idea must have the approval of a panel from the Start-up Denmark.

 - The candidate must be evaluated by the Danish Agency for International Recruitment and Integration.

 - One of the easiest countries in the world to do business.